 3. Check for High Fan Noise

-So when a CPU heats up, the attached fan blows faster in an attempt to cool it off.
+So when a CPU heats up, the attached fan blows faster to cool it off.

-In an overheating CPU, the attached fan will operate at its top speed to increase cooling.
+The attached fan will operate at its top speed in an overheating CPU to increase cooling.
 CPU fans are relatively quiet compared to your GPU and power supply fans, but you’ll still hear a loud whirring noise.

 No Fan Noise?

-Say you’re doing something known to be demanding on the CPU, such as running a CPU-intensive program, playing a game, or running complex code.
+Say you’re doing something known to be demanding, such as running a CPU-intensive program, playing a game, or running complex code.

 You notice that the CPU fan doesn’t seem to be blowing any faster than it was previously, or maybe it doesn’t seem to be blowing at all.